Affordable Housing

 Learn more about the ways we can bless and serve our neighbors!

-We Are Exploring
+Why We Are Exploring Affordable Housing

 Many church leaders across the US and here in Virginia are exploring how their property might be transformed from being under-utilized to being fruitful while simultaneously impacting their community for good.
 If this possibility sparks your interest, we hope that you will join us as we listen for God's voice, direction, and guidance together.
+Watch the brief video below to learn more about the needs in our community and the ways we might address them together.
+Also, we would like to reassure our neighbors that we are actively listening to their concerns and looking forward to working together with the community to address them.

 Frequently Asked Questions

 A home is “affordable” when you can pay the rent and have money left over to pay for other needs.
 Housing costs should generally be about one-third of a household’s income.
 In Fairfax County, 44% of renters pay more than 30% of their income each month on housing.
 The current average rent for an apartment in the Herndon-Reston area is around $2,450 per month.
+Seniors are especially impacted by the lack of affordable housing as well as important members of our community: teachers, health care workers, police, fire and emergency personnel, etc.

 A few key points to consider: